 * Alibaba has raised $11.3 bln from secondary listing so far

-* Over-allotment option could lift money raised to $12.9 bln
+* Over-allotment option could increase money raised to $12.9 bln

-* Trading at 1% premium to New York pricing (Recasts and writes through, adds dropped words to Zhang quote)
+* Trading at 1% premium to New York pricing (Adds closing price, turnover data)

-The Chinese e-commerce giant has raised at least $11.3 billion from the secondary listing, which has been seen as a vote of confidence in Hong Kong amid six months of sometimes violent anti-government protests.
+The Chinese e-commerce giant has raised at least $11.3 billion from its secondary listing, which has been seen as a vote of confidence in Hong Kong's financial future amid six months of increasingly violent anti-government protests.

-That amount could climb to as much as $12.9 billion if Alibaba chooses to exercise an over-allotment option within 30 days of the start of trade.
+The figure could climb to as much as $12.9 billion if Alibaba chooses to exercise an over-allotment option within 30 days of the start of trade..

 The Hong Kong and New York stocks are fungible, which means investors can buy and sell the same shares on either exchange and that pricing on the exchanges are unlikely to diverge too far from each other.